-Draft Agenda, subject to change-

 Prior to her academic career she served as a senior level administrator in higher education and she has consulted extensively with colleges and universities, foundations, governmental agencies, national organizations and private industry on issues of race, equity, diversity and leadership.

-Terry Hartle is one of America’s most effective and experienced advocates for higher education.
-At the American Council on Education, where he has served for more than 20 years, he directs comprehensive efforts to engage federal policy makers on a broad range of issues including student aid, government regulation, scientific research and tax policy.
+Terry W. Hartle is one of America’s most effective and experienced advocates for higher education.
+At ACE, where he has served for more than 20 years, he directs comprehensive efforts to engage federal policymakers on a broad range of issues including student aid, government regulation, scientific research and tax policy.
 His work involves representation before the U.S. Congress, administrative agencies and the federal courts.
+As an expert voice on behalf of colleges and universities, he is quoted widely in the national and international media on higher education issues.

 Given ACE’s historic role in coordinating the government relations efforts of some 60 associations in the Washington-based higher education community, Hartle plays a central part in developing public policy positions that impact all colleges and universities, and also oversees the Council’s external relations functions.